CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/kubernetes.md

 ### 4. Update codetogether.yaml with CodeTogether License

-In the Secret section in the YAML file, update with the exact values for the CodeTogether license as provided by your Genuitec Sales Representative.
+In the Secret section in the YAML file, update with the exact values for the CodeTogether license as provided by your CodeTogether Sales Representative.

 ### 5. Update codetogether.yaml with SSO Configuration (Optional)